This post may contain affiliate links. Please read our privacy policy.

 How to Make Mashed Potato Pancakes

-Heat a large skillet over medium-high heat and add 1 tablespoon of the oil and 1 tablespoon of the butter.
+- Make the pancakes: Heat a bit of butter and oil in a large skillet over medium heat.
 When the butter is melted and hot, start making the pancakes.
-Form ¼ cup of the mashed potato mixture into a ½-inch thick patty.
+Form ¼ cup of the mashed potato mixture into a 1/2-inch thick patty.

 Storing and Reheating